SPI Engine Instruction Set Specification

 Time

-The amount of time to wait.
+The amount of prescaler cycles to wait minus one.

-CS Invert Mask Instruction#
+CS Invert Mask Instruction

 15